HenryJia/ABC-Collections/docs/abc-to-pdf-workflow.md

 1. **Checkout Repository**: Clones the repository to the runner
 2. **Install Dependencies**: Installs required tools:
-   - `lilypond`: Music engraving software
+   - `abcm2ps`: ABC to PostScript converter
-   - `texlive`: LaTeX packages for document formatting
+   - `ghostscript`: PostScript processing tools
 3. **Convert ABC to PDF**:
    - For each `.abc` file in `assets/abc/`:
-     - Converts the ABC file to LilyPond format using `abc2ly`
+     - Converts the ABC file to PostScript format using `abcm2ps`
-     - Generates a PDF using `lilypond`
+     - Converts the PostScript file to PDF format using `ps2pdf`
      - Moves the generated PDF to `assets/pdf/`
 4. **Commit and Push**: Commits any new or updated PDF files

 ## Tools Used

-- **abc2ly**: Converts ABC notation to LilyPond format
+- **abcm2ps**: Converts ABC notation directly to PostScript format
-- **LilyPond**: Music engraving software that generates high-quality musical scores
+- **Ghostscript**: PostScript processing tools for PDF conversion
-- **TeX Live**: LaTeX packages for document formatting
+- **ps2pdf**: Converts PostScript files to PDF format

 ## Directory Structure